 This method has better permeability and can ensure a high solubility and diffusion rate of solutes in the solvent, effectively reducing the extraction time and thus improving the extraction efficiency.
-The PHWE technique used to extract cannabinoid compounds from Cannabis sativa seeds found that the optimal conditions were set at 150°C (extraction temperature), 160°C (collection vessel temperature), and 45 min (extraction time).
-This method was more efficient and environmentally friendly due to extract and reduce cannabidiol delta-9more tetrahvdrocannabinol and cannabinol. thereby decreasing the psychoactivity of cannabis products (Nuapia et al., 2020).
+The PHWE technique used to extract cannabinoid compounds from Cannabis sativa seeds found that the optimal conditions were 150°C set at (extraction temperature), 160°C (collection vessel temperature), and 45 min (extraction time).
+This method was more efficient and environmentally friendly due to extract and reduce more cannabidiol delta-9cannabinol. tetrahydrocannabinol and thereby decreasing the psychoactivity of cannabis products (Nuapia et al., 2020).